Axway/amplify-central/content/en/docs/manage_marketplace/marketplace_settings.md

     * **Marketplace URL** - select whether your Marketplace is hosted on a subdomain or fully qualified domain name.
 This is required to make your Marketplace available for product publication.

         * **URL** - select to host your Marketplace on a fully qualified domain name.
 Type the URL where your Marketplace will be available and upload a certificate that matches the specified URL.
-More information can be found [here](/docs/manage_marketplace/marketplace_vanity_url)
+See [Customize Marketplace URL](/docs/manage_marketplace/marketplace_vanity_url) for more information.
         * **Subdomain** - select to host your Marketplace on a subdomain.
 Type the URL where your Marketplace will be available.
-This subDomain is hosted by Axway.
+This subdomain is hosted by Axway.

     * **Access** - indicates whether the Marketplace can be accessed by unauthenticated users or by registered users in your organization: